 Are you frustrated because your sexual performance isn’t where you want it to be?

-The question of how men can get better and last longer in bed isn’t discussed nearly enough, and it’s time to change that.
+The question of how to be better in bed isn’t discussed nearly enough, and it’s time to change that.

 A lot of guys incorrectly assume men are either naturally gifted in the bedroom or they aren’t; however, that simply isn’t true.